 - Crossfields Institute (UK) – the awarding body for the qualifications.

-ACTS will set out the content and context of the Creative Thinking Skills spectrum as an easily understood and digestible publication suitable for practical use and wider academic dissemination, in the form of a book.
+The content and context of the Creative Thinking Skills Spectrum is now available as an easily understood and digestible publication suitable for practical use and wider academic dissemination, in the form of a book available here.
 The author and project designer, Elaine Holt, has provided the working definitions, interpreted from successful Steiner Waldorf pedagogy, which have become the foundation for the suite of qualifications.
 It is intended that the book will become available in early 2019.